 The qualified electrician will also check whether the quality of the earthing and bonding is sufficient and whether the earth protection is sufficient.
 There will also be a further examination of the following equipment: switches, sockets, power outlets, light fittings and any sockets which are installed in the property.
 The frequency of EICR testing varies with property type to check when you need your property tested click here

-Once the test has been completed, the approved contractor will provide the owner with an Electrical Installation Condition Report (EICR).
+Once the electrical test has been completed, the approved contractor will provide the owner with an Electrical Installation Condition Report (EICR).
 This is an important report which, while it’s not a legal requirement, has become a standard requirement for landlords and business owners.
 It will contain organised and detailed feedback on the condition of your electrical installation, and will either be classified as satisfactory or unsatisfactory.
+To see a typical outcome of an EICR test and the type of failures click here to see an EICR test case study.

 When it comes to the condition of electrical equipment, it’s better to be safe and eliminate all risks.
 When performed by a qualified electrician, the EICR test is so extensive and meticulous that you can have peace of mind about the safety of electrical wiring in your property.